Sequential Change-point Detection for High-dimensional and non-Euclidean Data: Introduction

 The organization of the rest of the paper is as follows.
-In Section \ref{sec:Review} we briefly review the method in \cite{chen2018sequential} and what can be improved upon in the method.
-Section \ref{sec:New statistics} discusses the three new test statistics and their corresponding stopping rules.
-The analytic formulas for false discovery control of the new stopping rules are derived in Section \ref{sec:ARL}.
-The performance of the new methods are explored in Section \ref{sec:Power}.
+Section \ref{sec:newtests} discusses the new stopping rules in details.
+Section \ref{sec:ARL} studies the asymptotic properties of the proposed stopping rules and analytic ways to determine the thresholds.
+The performance of the new methods are further explored in Section \ref{sec:Power} and the new methods are illustrated on a real data set in Section \ref{sec:Application}.